 If you’ve been wondering how to best negotiate a salary with a new employer, here are some great tips.

-FMF presents Leaving Money on the Table, or Not, when Negotiating posted at Free Money Finance.
+FMF presented Leaving Money on the Table, or Not, when Negotiating posted at Free Money Finance.
 (Unfortunately, the link no longer works so it has been removed.)

 A personal view on dealing with foreclosure, and some ideas on what you can do to try to stop the process.